 Many arthritic pets will be stiff right when they get up, but a warm-up that’s as simple as a minute or two of gentle walking around the house will do the trick.
 Starting the exercise process gradually also helps reduce the risk of muscle injuries, sprains, and cramps.
 If your pup needs a little incentive to get moving, try spurring them on with a treat or toy.
 Cooling down is equally as important, helping to remove lactic acids in the body which can increase stiffness or soreness.

 Let your dog be your barometer.
 Watch them closely for signs of overexertion such as heavy panting, pain, or discomfort, and adjust your activity level accordingly.
 Pushing forward can increase the risk of injury, especially if exercising is new for your pet.
 For this reason, it’s important to introduce new exercises slowly and gradually, closely gauging how your dog reacts.

 Do your best to create an exercise program for your dog that can be done daily or every other day.
 This consistent routine will keep their joints and muscles in proper condition to avoid injury.
 Get creative here.
 While it may not be realistic for you to take your dog swimming every day, a short ten-minute walk or gentle indoor play session before and after work may be much more doable and still extremely beneficial.

 Don’t: Go for Intensity

-If your dog (and/or you) has been mostly sedentary during your 9 to 5 workweek, it can be tempting to cram in marathon exercise sessions on the weekends to make up for lost time.
-This “Weekend Warrior Syndrome” is in fact dangerous for you both, especially for your arthritic dog.
-Lacking the proper conditioning, your dog’s joints are more prone to injury during these marathon activity sessions, doing them more harm them good.
+If your dog (and/or you) has been mostly sedentary during your 9 to 5 workweek, it can be tempting to cram in marathon exercise sessions on the weekends to make up for the lost time.
+This “Weekend Warrior Syndrome” is dangerous for you both, especially for your arthritic dog.
+Lacking the proper conditioning, your dog’s joints are more prone to injury during these marathon activity sessions, doing them more harm than good.

-We’ll leave you with one last final things to keep in mind: something is always better than nothing.
+We’ll leave you with one last final thing to keep in mind: something is always better than nothing.